norcom2025/norcom2025.github.io/index.md

 \
 ![Icelandic road](grjothals.jpeg){ width=38em } \

-This year the conference takes place in Iceland, with lectures taking place at [https://www.ru.is/en](Reykjavik University).
+This year the conference is held in Iceland, with lectures taking place at [https://www.ru.is/en](Reykjavik University).

 # Plenary speakers